roaet/wafflehaus/README.rst

 * All of the waffles in wafflehaus are designed to be configured in the api-paste.ini file and thus can be distributed however you wish (puppet, chef, ansible)
+* It is a fairly democratic and simple way to test new openstack features and designs as if many people use a particular waffle it should be added to the relevant projects' feature set

 Finally, although Wafflehaus was intended to work with OpenStack, it is possible to use it in front of any WSGI compliant service.